artemnovichkov/blog/content/posts/spoiler-view.md

 }
 ```

-The `isOn` property in `SpoilerView` is used to change visibility of the particle effect via `birthRate` property.
-Of course, we can move all constants to the properties as well, but we hardcode it to simplify the example.
+The `isOn` property in `SpoilerView` is used to change visibility of the particle effect via `birthRate` property. `textSpeckle_Normal` image is reused from Telegram, it's a simple white dot, we can use any image for particles or generate it in runtime.
+And of course, we can move all constants to the properties as well, but we hardcode it to simplify the example.

 ## Modifiers and extensions